Paleoclim-CNRS/netcdf_editor_app/docs/index.md

 </div>

 #### Multi Page
-However the multipage web app allows maniplating files on the fly as well as well as a number of other tasks:
+However the multipage web app allows manipulating files on the fly as well as a number of other tasks:
 - Regridding
 - Run Routing Code to generate routing files, Bathymetry file (Paleorca), ...
 - Generate PFT files